Diamond buying guide

 - Once you pay a deposit, ask for a detailed receipt describing the characteristics of the diamond and any associated piece of jewellery.

 - Get a valuation certificate from a valuer registered with the National Council of Jewellery Valuers.
+Valuations start from about $50, though some valuers charge a percentage rate attached to the final valuation price.
+Call ahead of time to agree on the cost.

 Take your business elsewhere if: